 Forms and Figures: Cyberspace Misogyny in the Height of the 2022 Philippine Presidential Race

-Author: Juosea Mae M. Del Mundo (Philippine Normal University, Manila)
+Authors: Juosea Mae M. Del Mundo (Philippine Normal University, The Philippines)

 Despite movements to close the gender gap, women remain at a great disadvantage in the political stage where they are, compared to men, at a higher risk to experience media bigotry, judgment on their life choices, and online misogynist abuse.
 Such is the case of Vice President Leni Robredo being the sole woman contender vying for the seat of the 17th president of the Philippines.
 This instance highlights the long-standing culture of misogyny in the Philippines and its political system.